-The judges have to attend the technical meeting the afternoon before the first day of competition to confirm participation as judge in these Championships.
-Time and place are stated in the program.
+The judges have to attend the technical meeting the afternoon before the first day of competition to confirm participation as judge in these championships.
+Time and place are stated in the event outlines.

 There are five judges and they will award points on the official IJF scoring sheet.
-For each technique, the total score of three Judges will be totalled to produce the final score: the maximum score and the minimum score for each technique will be cancelled.
-The total score of the whole Kata will be the sum of the score totalled by the five judges.
+For each technique, the total score of three Judges will be totalled to produce the score for the technique: the maximum score and the minimum score for each technique will be cancelled.
+The final score of the whole Kata will be the sum of the score totalled by the judges for each technique.

-The evaluation of every technique of Kata must consider the principle and the opportunity of execution: the evaluation (included in the opening and closing ceremony) has to be comprehensive.
+The evaluation of every technique of Kata must consider the principle and the opportunity of execution: the evaluation (including the opening and closing ceremony) has to be comprehensive.
 In the nage-no-kata, right and left techniques will be evaluated comprehensively (only one score).

 The five judges will be positioned on the shomen side and they will sit at about 1 m apart.
 The rule of neutrality will be applied so the judge must be of a different nationality than the competing pair.
 The position of the five judges will be the same throughout the competition.
-If one judge is temporary replaced, he will take place in the same original position when they return to the competition.
-The judges must take up their position before the arrival of the couple in the competition area.
+If a judge is temporarily replaced, he will take place in the same original position when he returns to the competition.
+The judges must take up their position before the arrival of the pair in the competition area.

-The couple enters and leaves the competition area at the opposite side of shomen: the start and end of Kata (opening and closing ceremony) is at an 8 m or 10 m distance apart depending on the dimensions of the mat (bow to the mat).
-Any behaviour of tori or uke inside the competition area that is contrary to the spirit of Kata will reduce the score of the ceremony.
+The pair enters and leaves the competition area at the opposite side of shomen: the start and end of kata (opening and closing ceremony) is at an 8 m or 10 m distance apart depending on the dimension of the tatami (bow to the tatami).
+Any behaviour of tori or uke inside the competition area that is contrary to the spirit of kata will reduce the score of the ceremony.

-In case of equal score between pairs, the following criteria will be applied considering the scoring sheets of five Judges:
+In case of equal score between pairs, the following criteria will be applied considering the scoring sheets of five judges: